CrazyDrex/CustomerBankLoanAnalysis/README.md

 Project Summary**** A detailed project summary and insights report can be found in the attached PDF document, providing a holistic overview of the project's findings and recommendations.

-Project Contributors This project was completed by a team of dedicated individuals during an internship provided through ExcelR.
+Project Contributors This project was completed by a team of dedicated individuals during an internship provided through AI Variant.
 It represents the collaborative efforts of the team members in analyzing and visualizing the data to derive actionable insights.
 Feel free to explore the repository, review the code, and refer to the PDF summary document for a comprehensive understanding of the project's goals, methods, and outcomes.
 Thank you for your interest in our bank loan analysis project in the finance domain.
 We hope you find the insights valuable and informative.